-UC-BSH 106A-19 in interin in (a angle of the state of the s 2 Credits Pre-requisi ite: Understanding of senior secondary level Punjabi To enhand To enhard jectives: The objective of the course is: ce the language ability of students. nee the ability of Learning science and developi ng science lite eracy through local eaching with science subjects.
-Itcomes: At the end of the course, the student will be Translate and transfer/broadcast the western s ledge in the local CO2 language.
-Translate and transfer the indigenous/traditional solution local knowledge into English and other global language. ledge available in CO3 Understand the society through Punjabi language, literature and culture CO4 Learning science and in developing science literacy.
-CO5 Improve the internal communication.
+UC-BSH 106A-1 1 0/ Pre-requis site: Understanding of senior secondary level Punjabi 1.To enhan bjectives: The objective of the course is: nce the language ability of students. ance the ability of Learning science and developing science literacy through local teaching with science subjects.
+Course Ou utcomes: At the end of the course, the student will be able to CO1 Translate and transfer/broadcast the western scientific knowledge in the local language.
+CO2 Translate and transfer the indigenous/traditional scientific knowledge available in local knowledge into English and other global languages.
+CO3 Understand the society through Punjabi language, literature and culture CO4 I service serious and in developing galance literacy Learning science and in developing science literacy.